If you or your limited company do not have enough money to settle debts on time, there is a strong chance of bankruptcy.

-The proposal will also outline how much of the debt creditors will be paid back during that period.
+The proposal will also outline how much debt creditors will be paid back during that period.

-A CVA can be an effective method of solving serious debt problems, and in five years or less, your company could be legally debt-free.
+A CVA can effectively solve severe debt problems, and your company could be legally debt-free in five years or less.
 Once the CVA is completed, all debt should be written off.